Anorexia and Bulimia

 you can express your feelings, or have any say in family

-that the eating disorder can go on longer.
+can mean that the eating disorder can go on longer.

 - Depression: Most of us have eaten for comfort